MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

 This article describes how to use our mass deployment tool that allows you to easily install Power Automate on multiple machines.
 You can both register your machines to Power Automate and add them to machine groups.

-## Pre-requisites
+## Prerequisites

-To silently register your machine(s), Power Automate for desktop needs to be downloaded and installed on the targeted devices.
-Visit this page to understand how to [install Power Automate silently](install-silently.md)
+To silently register your machines, you need to download and install Power Automate for desktop on the targeted devices.
+Visit this page to understand how to [install Power Automate silently](install-silently.md).

-To silently register your machine and join a group, we recommend you to use a service principal account.
+To silently register your machine and join a group, we recommend that you use a service principal account.
 You can also use your Azure Active Directory account.

 ## Using a service principal account